-Plus-model Tess Holliday navigates life, work in the mainstream
+Plus-model Tess Holliday navigates life, work

 New York — – With accolades for her People magazine cover and the upcoming launch of her first clothing line, things are next level for Tess Holliday.

 The plus-size model and social media phenom who regularly shakes off haters has been reveling in the mainstream since May, when she donned a designer friend’s black lace bodysuit to pose for People’s 2015 body issue.

 “It’s been crazy,” the 30-year-old Holliday said after a recent panel chat on fat acceptance hosted by Refinery29.com.
 “My audience changed so much because it’s a universal magazine.
 Everyone of all ages and backgrounds reads it and all of a sudden I was in every grocery store.”